microsoft/devhome/test/TestingScenarios/DevHome.md

 1. On first launch from new installation, user is brought to the "Introducing Dev Home" page

 ### Introducing Dev Home page
+1. User can click "Get started" to be brought to the Machine configuration page
+1. User can click "Explore extensions" to be brought to the Extensions page
+1. User can click "Pin widgets" to be brought to the Dashboard page
+1. User can click "Connect accounts" to be brought to Settings -> Accounts page
 1. User can click all "learn more" links on the Introducing Dev Home page
 1. User can resize the window and card sizes are responsive